pivotal/docs-tas-adapter/install.md

       -days 365
     ```

-    If you are using an older version of libressl (the default on OSX):
+    If you are using an older version of libressl, the default on OS X:

     ```bash
     openssl req -x509 -newkey rsa:4096 \